Sorayal/Java_Training_with_Quartz/README.md

-"# Training area for framework Quartz"
+# Training area for framework Quartz